-Coming home to find water surrounding your furnace is a homeowner’s nightmare.
-Is it a heating and cooling malfunction or plumbing issue?
+Coming home to find water around your furnace is a homeowner’s worst dream.
+Is it an HVAC (heating, ventilation, air conditioning) malfunction or plumbing issue?
 It could be either, but Roland J. Down Service Experts is here with some HVAC issues that could result in a leaky furnace.

-Typically condensation from a high-efficiency furnace will flow out to a floor drain.
-If there is blockage in the line or the floor drain, it could be the culprit of a leak around your heating system.
-A precision tune-up from a furnace repair technician should help prevent this problem from taking place.
+The condensation from a high-efficiency furnace usually flows out to a floor drain.
+If there is blockage in the tubing or the floor drain, it could be the culprit of a leak around your furnace.
+A heating tune-up from a furnace repair technician should help avoid this problem from taking place.
 Unfortunately, neglecting furnace maintenance may cause a clogged drain, resulting in wall, ceiling, or other damage to your family’s home.

-This issue should be found with regular furnace tune-ups, but if your furnace is leaking water, the humidifier could be leaking inside the heating equipment.
-Water leaking into your heating system can cause a lot of damage to the internal elements so it’s important to call your furnace service technician immediately if you think this could be your issue.
+This problem should be caught with regular furnace tune-ups, but if your heating system is leaking water, the humidifier could be leaking inside the heating equipment.
+Water leaking into your furnace can cause major damage to the internal components so it’s important to call your furnace service technician right away if you think this could be your issue.